kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He's driving as my car is still in Madrid at the airport.
 - Paul talks and talks and talks; and some - not a lot but some - of it is very interesting.
 - He spills the beans a fair bit.
-- And he's bound to hand the bean-tin over without much complaint.
+- And he's bound to hand the whole bean-tin over without much complaint.
 - We talk a lot about how he's going to come and help me move my stuff from Dénia back to London in a few weeks time.
 - As I just mentioned, I intended to update my will and I had a will registered in Glastonbury which I wanted to formally delete - although I already made a new one just before the general election - another urgently intuited need no doubt.
 - The lawyer in Glastonbury is one of the lawyers I speak to about all this.